Mentalab-hub/explorepy/docs/installation.rst

 For an overview of ``explorepy`` commands, click `here <https://explorepy.readthedocs.io/en/latest/usage.html#command-line-interface>`_.

-On a Windows machine, standalone desktop software ``explorepy-desktop`` can be installed using the .exe installable file uploaded to
+On a Windows and Mac operating systems, standalone desktop software ``explorepy-desktop`` can be installed using the .exe installable file uploaded to
-`release page <https://github.com/Mentalab-hub/explore-desktop-release/releases/latest/Explore_Desktop_Pro_Win64.exe>`_.
+`release page <https://github.com/Mentalab-hub/explore-desktop-release/releases/latest/>`_.
 Please note that the dependencies will be installed automatically.

-A standalone Mac installer is also available in ` release page <https://github.com/Mentalab-hub/explore-desktop-release/releases/latest/Explore_Desktop_Pro_Mac_Apple_m.zip>`_

 Option 2: Installing from Python Package Index (PyPI) and pip (advanced)